-- Understand the issues to be considered when planning a project. - Understand the aims and benefits of the project (problem to be solved). - Understand the scope of the project, including stakeholders. - Understand the issues involved in planning the project (resource, risk management etc). - Understand the effect of budgetary and time constraints on the project plan. - Understand the relationships needed to deliver a project. - Understand the tools used to manage and execute the project (PCA, milestone slippage chart, Red Amber Green reporting). - Understand the purpose of project review for continuous improvement. - Apply a Systems Engineering approach to Project Management - Develop techniques for meeting output deadlines.
+- Understand the issues to be considered when planning a project. - Understand the aims and benefits of the project (problem to be solved). - Understand the scope of the project, including stakeholders. - Understand the issues involved in planning the project (resource, risk management etc). - Understand the effect of budgetary and time constraints on the project plan. - Understand the relationships needed to deliver a project. - Understand the tools used to manage and execute the project (milestone slippage chart, Red Amber Green (RAG) reporting). - Understand the purpose of project review for continuous improvement. - Apply a Systems Engineering approach to Project Management - Develop techniques for meeting output deadlines.

-Vehicle build and/or Main Works Experience (6 -10 weeks)
+Main Works Experience (6 - 8 weeks)